Routes · Namsan, Jung-gu

 Meet at Namsan park

 We meet at the Namsan park meeting point above the long station stairs, an open lawn with N Seoul Tower already in view.
-Free lockers and a small changing cabin sit a minute away if you need to drop a bag.
+Free lockers and a small changing cabin are a minute away.

 - 02